samizdatco/ds-2020/README.md

 #### Required:

 * A modern web browser.
-Preferred: [Google Chrome](https://www.google.com/chrome/).
+Preferred: Safari or [Google Chrome](https://www.google.com/chrome/).
 Acceptable: [Firefox](https://www.mozilla.org/en-US/firefox/).
-Not acceptable: Internet Explorer, Safari.
+Not acceptable: Internet Explorer.
 * Bring your laptop to every class.
 * A (free) [GitHub](https://github.com/) account
 * A (free) [Amazon Web Services (AWS)](https://aws.amazon.com/) account
 * A (free) [AWS Educate](https://aws.amazon.com/education/awseducate/) account
 * A microcontroller and sensors (as assigned; you will be given a list of the things you’ll need to purchase, ~$50)
 * It is also helpful to have a text editor installed locally.
-Sublime and Atom are popular choices.
-Atom integrates well with GitHub.
+[Sublime Text](https://www.sublimetext.com), [VS Code](https://code.visualstudio.com), and [Atom](https://atom.io) are popular choices.
-* If you decide to work locally (instead of in Cloud9), you may need to install and maintain additional software such as Git (installed with [Xcode in OSX](https://developer.apple.com/xcode/)), [Node.js](https://nodejs.org/en/download/), npm (which is installed with Node.js), and other software.
+* If you decide to work locally (instead of in Cloud9), you may need to install and maintain additional software such as Git (installed with [Xcode in OSX](https://developer.apple.com/xcode/) or through [GitHub Desktop](https://desktop.github.com)), [Node.js](https://nodejs.org/en/download/), npm (which is installed with Node.js), and other software.

 ### Resources